WonLab-CS/oneiric/README.md

 We hope that this approach will improve reproducibility and replicability of our results.

+We created and tested our simulations on the following OS:

+* macOS sequoia 15.0

 ## Installation

 For the original installation, we will not build the vignette.